Jacobs Well, York

-Jacobs Well is a mediaeval Grade I listed building in the Micklegate area of York, in England.
+Jacobs Well is a mediaeval Grade I listed building in the Micklegate area of York, England.
 It is the church hall of Holy Trinity, Micklegate.

 Architecture

-The building was originally a hall house, consisting of a hall rising the full two-stories of the building, with a wing at the east end.
+The building was originally a hall house, consisting of a hall rising the full two-story building, with a wing at the east end.
 It may have had a matching wing at the west end, but no evidence survives.
 The house is timber-framed, with the ground floor infilled with Mediaeval brick.
 Its upper floor is jettied.
 Its main entrance has a 15th-century canopy.
 The roof is of crown post construction, the roof in the wing being a reconstruction.

+The building is named after the Well of Sychar, or more commonly, Jacob's Well where Jesus is said to have spoken to a Samaritan woman.